adeeweller/adeeweller.github.io/_pages/Research.md

  * _Keywords:_ Accountability; public goods provision; corporate governance; Mozambique; LNG

 > ## Works in Progress

+### "Empires of Blood and Ruin: How Criminal Violence Shapes State Formation" (_Book Project_)

 ### "Understanding Gang Reactions to International Humanitarian Intervention in Haiti"

- * _Written with:_ Martin Castillo Quintana and Reynell Badillo Sarmiento
+ * _Written with:_ [Martin Castillo Quintana](https://sites.google.com/view/martin-castillo-quintana/home?pli=1) and Reynell Badillo Sarmiento

-### "Divergent Accountability?
-Competing Principals and Incomplete Contracts"

-### "Informal Empire and Elite Manipulation in Northern India"
+### "Informal Empire: How to Coerce Your Allies and Manipulate Your Friends"

 ### "Resource Extraction and the Displacement of Conflict in Northern Mozambique"

  * _Written with:_ Gavin Kiger, Americo Maluana, William Wainwright, and Danielle Jung

-### "Election Branding and Public Trust: The Role of Image in Shaping Voter Confidence"

- * _Written with:_ Anthony DeMattee

 ### "Providence"